JOINED THE DEPARTMENT

 A native of North Carolina, Borstelmann graduated from the Phillips Exeter Academy and holds a B.A.
 (1980) from Stanford University and an M.A.
 (1986) and Ph.D.
 (1990) from Duke University.
 His research focuses on the intersection of United States domestic history and international history.
 His first book, Apartheid’s Reluctant Uncle: The United States and Southern Africa in the Early Cold War (Oxford University Press, 1993) won the Stuart Bernath Prize of the Society for Historians of American Foreign Relations for the best first book in American diplomatic history.

-Borstelmann has also published The Cold War and the Color Line: American Race Relations in the Global Arena (Harvard University Press, 2001) and has coauthored a major U.S. history textbook, Created Equal: A Social and Political History of the United States (Pearson Longman Publishers, 4th edition, 2013).
+Borstelmann has also published The Cold War and the Color Line: American Race Relations in the Global Arena (Harvard University Press, 2001) and has coauthored a major U.S. history textbook, Created Equal: A Social and Political History of the United States (Pearson, 5th edition, 2016).
 His most recent book is The 1970s: A New Global History from Civil Rights to Economic Inequality (Princeton University Press, 2012).
-He is currently at work on a book on how Americans have understood non-Americans across the sweep of U.S. history.
-In 2015 he served as President of the Society for Historians of American Foreign Relations.
+In 2020, Columbia University Press will publish his next book, The Hearts of Foreigners: How Americans Understand Others.
+In 2015 he served as President of the Society for Historians of American Foreign Relations (SHAFR).